-- I struggle a bit with Advent because it is such a dark time and though we slipped into a few Christmas carols yesterday in chapel, I'm going to take us back to Advent today because I think we're meant to remain in the dark just a bit longer and to hunger even more for the light that is about to break upon us... - Advent can be a heart-wrenching season, a time when we are reminded again and again of the ways in which humans feel the pain and confusion of longing for something and yet not being patient enough, not believing enough, not hoping enough.
-Stay awake, be vigilant, watch intently are the messages of the season and yet that is really difficult stuff for most of us.
-We want this so badly, we need this so much, we long to be redeemed, to find significance and meaning, to know that we are loved, and yet we remain in the dark... - I've been thinking a lot about this in the last few days as my son, Thomas, celebrated his birthday yesterday.
-At Target, he needs that toy or game so much sincere feeling, and yet he will not be satisfied.
-Or what about that first time we believed we were in love and sure we couldn't live without the object of our affection?
+- I struggle a bit with Advent because it is such a dark time and though we slipped into a few Christmas carols yesterday in chapel, I'm going to take us back to Advent today because I think we're meant to remain in the dark just a bit longer and therein to hunger even more for the light that is about to break upon us... - There are ways in which Advent can be a heart-wrenching season, a time when we are reminded again and again of the ways in which humans feel the pain and confusion of longing for something and yet not being patient enough, not believing enough, not hoping enough.
+Stay awake, be vigilant, watch intentlysely are the messages of the season and yet that is really tough really difficult stuff for most of us.
+We want this so badly, we need this so much, we long to be redeemed, to find significance and meaning, to know that we are loved, and yet we remain in the dark.... - I've been Tthinking a lot about this in the last few days with as my son, Thomas, whose celebrated his birthday was yesterday.
+At Target, Hhe needs that toy or game so much sincere feeling, and yet he will not be satisfied.
+Or what about that first time we believed we are were in love and are sure we couldnan't live without the object of our affection?
 Or what about our own community students and staff and faculty members who are so sure that they need or deserve this or that status or power or information or resolution or redemption?
-We know this longing and the pain and confusion it causes us we feel it deeply and genuinely, and yet we too remain in the dark... - The Advent story of John the Baptist, which reaches a most heart-breaking moment in our reading from Matthew, is an emblem of our human longing for something more, something sacred and redemptive in our lives.
-We need to do a bit of piecing together of the entire narrative.
-It begins in Luke's story of Zechariah and Elizabeth - remember Zechariah struck dumb when he doubts Gabriel's message of a son.
+We know this longing feeling and the pain and confusion it causes us we feel it deeply and genuinely, and yet we too remain in the dark...et... - The Advent story of John the Baptist, which reaches its reaches a most heart-breaking moment in our reading from Matthew, is an emblem of our human longing for something more, something sacred and redemptive in our lives.
+We need to do a bit of piecing together of the entire narrativestory.
+It begins in Luke's story of Zechariah and Elizabeth remember Zechariah struck dumb when he doubts Gabriel's message of a son.
 Here is longing that doesn't yet believe enough.
-And then there is John, earlier in Matthew's gospel, baptizing by the River Jordan, and along comes Jesus, whose baptism with water sets up this remarkable scene where God proclaims his beloved Son.
-We can just imagine the longing that John feels to know that this is it - this is what gives his life meaning and direction. - And then there is the final piece of the narrative, today's reading recounting John's question from prison to Jesus please tell me that you are the One who was foretold, that my work was not in vain can't you just feel the longing, the desire for vindication and recognition, the expectation of salvation? - And how does Jesus respond?
-He praises John for his work, on the one hand, but then reminds him that his work fits into a much larger pattern, a pattern of God's love breaking into the world in new and remarkable ways.
-In other words, the message to John is this: Your longing to know the truth is not enough.
-You are a prophet above all others, but there is so much more to this story and your longing blinds you to God's plan for God's people. - This is so much like my son, Thomas and the child in all of us whose longing for recognition and satisfying our needs for status and power and meaning keeps us from seeing what God truly needs from us - not our longing, but our faithful discipleship - not our human desires, but our eyes on God's plan for God's people and creation.
+And then there is John, earlier in Matthew's gospel, baptizing by the River Jordan, and here along comes Jesus, whose baptism with water sets up this remarkable scene where God proclaims his beloved Son.
+We can just imagine the longing that John feels to know that this is it this is what gives his life meaning and direction. - And then there is the our final piece of the narrative, today's reading recounting John's message question from prison to Jesus please tell me that you are the One who was foretold, that my work was not in vain can't you just feel the longing, the desire for vindication and recognition, the expectation of salvation? - And how does Jesus respond?
+He praises John for his work, on the one hand, and but thenat the same time, reminds him that his work fits into a much larger pattern, a pattern of God's love breaking into the world in new and remarkable ways.
+In other words, the message to John is this:at Yyour longing to know the truth is not